Install Armory Enterprise for Spinnaker Using the Armory Operator

 Custom Resource Definition (CRD) that you can store in version control.
 After

-you install the Armory Operator, you can use kubectl
+you install the Armory Operator, you can use kubectl to manage the lifecycle

 of your deployment.